bradhenson/RFID_Reader/README.md

-# RFID_Henson
+This project was developed to provide communcation between a Parallax RFID reader, Arduino UNO, and a custom user interface (LCD, Buttons..).

-RFID_Henson provides a simple RFID reader application for storing up to 10 users in program memory and then compares a scanned card to each of the users.
+RFID_Henson provides a simple RFID reader application for storing up to 10 users in the Arduino's EEPROM and then compares a scanned card to each of the users.
 The output of a successful scan would send a 5 volt signal to the RELAY pin.
 An unsuccessful scan would prompt the user to try again with another card.
 This application also provides a user interface via an LCD and several buttons that allow